 Or for £5 extra we think you might as well have..

-Torqeedo 1003 Spares Kit (pictured, right) which also includes a spare battery locator pin and steering lock pin.One of those things you’ll probably never need, but will annoy you intensely not to have when you lose one or more of these items and can’t use your motor… £24
+Torqeedo 1003 Spares Kit (pictured, right) which includes a spare magnetic key switch (kill cord) battery locator pin and steering lock pin.One of those things you’ll probably never need, but will annoy you intensely not to have when you lose one or more of these items and can’t use your motor… £26

 Bluetooth & Smartphone app – Torq Trac

 Hopefully you will never need one, and within the UK usually available within a couple of days, but if you’re going “off the beaten track” it might be worth keeping one in the spares locker.
-Supplied with a drive pin and lock nut. £89
+Supplied with a drive pin and lock nut.
+Please state whether it’s for a 1003 or an 1103 outboard (the propellers are different), in free text at end of order. £89

 £0 – £500